bpl-imperial/bpl-imperial.github.io/_team/rs.md

   thumbnail: /assets/images/rs.jpg
 ---

-**PhD researcher**, PhD researcher at Imperial College London, EPSRC CDT in Chemical Biology
+**PhD student**, PhD student at Imperial College London, funded by the EPSRC CDT in Chemical Biology and the NIHR Imperial Biomedical Research Centre

 <br>